By Kai Lani | WAHA Surf Shop

 Java

-- Pacitan: Southern coast gems
+- Pacitan: Southern coast gems that are still relatively unknown outside local surfing circles.

 Best Seasons

-- Each island has microclimates
+- Each island has its own microclimate and swell window

 Surf Charters